 Where: McGavick Conference Center, Clover Park Technical College

 Lakewood WA, 98499

 Every day innovations in technology have the potential to revolutionize how first responders accomplish their mission.
-The Public Safety Technology symposium will address current and future technologies that will impact emergency managers and first responders.
+The Disruptive Trends in Public Safety Technology symposium will address current and future technologies that will impact emergency managers and first responders.

 Pacific Northwest Disaster Resilience Symposium